 I respect your intentions.
 You aren't wrong.
 Many animals live an unfair life.
 It's easy to eat a cheeseburger until you see where it came from.
 I get that.

 Throughout my life, I've learned the vast majority of people want to be the good guys.
 There's some force that drives all of us to do what we believe is right.
-And, with the information you're receiving, I think it would be hard for you to believe hunting isn't bad.
+And, with the information you're receiving, I think it would be hard for you to believe hunting isn't wrong.

-As for those who don't approve of hunting, I will say I can appreciate the cohesiveness of a true vegan's stance.
+As for those who don't approve of hunting, I will say I can appreciate the commitment of a true vegan's stance.
 Though we differ in opinion, those of you who can abstain from all meat and dairy certainly deserve an ear.

 More importantly, though, you're consistent.
 I won't pretend like it isn't harder to point out flaws in someone's argument when they make it a point to avoid contradicting themselves.